gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 : Indicate if the endpoint is capable of supporting SCTP restart when DTLS chunk has been negotiated.

+* Requires DTLS Chunk security (boolean):
+: SCTP association is only established if both endpoints support DTLS Chunk and have included the DTLS Key Management Parameter.

 * List of Identifiers:
 : A prioritized list of DTLS Key Management identifiers
   {{IANA-Protection-Solution-ID}} that are supported, from the most